jamielennox/requests-mock/docs/response.rst

 :headers: The dictionary of headers that are to be returned in the response.
 :status_code: The status code that is to be returned in the response.
 :reason: The string HTTP status code reason that is to be returned in the response.
+:cookies: A :py:class:`requests_mock.CookieJar` of cookies that will be merged into the response.

 These parameters are populated initially from the variables provided to the :py:meth:`~requests_mock.Adapter.register_uri` function and if they are modified on the context object then those changes will be reflected in the response.